jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 This  form allows  copying  the current  Colouring  Scheme to  another Document or even to the same Document.
-The new Colouring Scheme is not validated, even if the copied one is.
+The new Colouring Scheme is not validated, even if the old one is.

 The programme  displays the new  Colouring Scheme.
 You can  update the Criteria or you can validate the new Colouring Scheme as is.